-Lupus can affect the skin and cause rashes to appear anywhere on the body.
-People with lupus typically develop rashes or sores on skin exposed to the sun, including the face, upper back, and chest.
+Lupus can affect the skin and cause rashes anywhere on the body.
+People may experience a lupus rash on the chest following exposure to sunlight.

 Lupus is a long-term autoimmune condition.
 It occurs when the body’s immune system mistakenly attacks healthy tissues and organs.
 This results in inflammation that causes a wide range of symptoms, including fatigue, joint pain, and skin rashes.